Chris Ogunbanjo: Life and career

-Personal life and death
+Personal life

 Ogunbanjo married Hilda Ladipo in 1953.
 His wife was editor of AMBER, a women's lifestyle magazine established in the 1960s but later acquired by Daily Times.

+Death

 Chris Ogunbanjo died on 7 October 2023, at the age of 99.
-His son Abimbola Ogunbanjo died aged 61, four months later on 9 February 2024, following a helicopter crash near Nipton, California.
+His son Abimbola Ogunbanjo died aged 61, four months later on 9 February 2024, following an helicopter crash near Nipton, California.